Junqo-org/junqo-platform/SECURITY.md

 We will respond within **48 hours** to acknowledge the report, and we aim to resolve reported vulnerabilities within **30 days**.

+We commit to:

+- Not take legal action against researchers following these guidelines
+- Provide a safe harbor for security research conducted in good faith
+- Allow public disclosure after 90 days from report or when a patch is available

+Acceptable Testing Scope:

+- Production systems are strictly off-limits
+- Only test against test/staging environments
+- Do not attempt DOS attacks or physical security breaches

 ## Responsible Disclosure Policy

 To encourage responsible reporting of security vulnerabilities, we pledge to: